-- To upskill staff when appropriate training is available by attending CPD opportunities such as TPAT training. - Staff to learn how to use the CD Wheel to identify pupils who need intervention and the areas for development. - Staff to work alongside experienced and specialist sports coaches to develop and improve their own confidence and skills (e.g. Go Active sessions and Gymnastics). - Staff to use this CPD to develop own skills (which they have previously identified) in a wider range of sports and activities. - To enable the PE Lead (and others) to attend courses etc to ensure that the children receive the highest possible quality of provision from the PE and Sports Premium. - Create the role of a PE Development Officer to work alongside the PE Lead to develop aspects of PE in line with the aims of the PE and Sports Premium grant.
+• To upskill staff when appropriate

+• Staff to learn how to use the CD Wheel to identify pupils who need intervention and the areas for development.

+- Staff to work alongside experienced and specialist sports coaches to develop and improve their own confidence and skills (e.g. Go Active sessions and Gymnastics).

+- Staff to use this CPD to develop own skills (which they have previously identified) in a wider range of sports and activities.

+- To enable the PE Lead (and others) to attend courses etc to ensure that the children receive the highest possible quality of provision from the PE and Sports Premium.

+- Create the role of a PE Development

+Officer to work alongside the PE Lead to

+develop aspects of PE in line with the

+aims of the PE and Sports Premium

+grant.

+- TPAT support from the Health, Wellbeing and Sport department. the school has been supported in the self review, statement compliance, tailored CPD opportunities and monitoring and evaluation.